prof-rossetti/intro-to-python/projects/robo-advisor/README.md

-Use your text editor or the command-line to create a new file called "requirements.txt", and then place the following contents inside:
+Use your text editor or the command-line to create a new file called "requirements.txt" in the root directory of your repository, and then place inside the following contents:

 ```
 requests